Creating a Style Guide: One-Stop Place for Your UI Design Team

 - Give detailed guidelines for creating icons from scratch

 There are tons of free and paid icon stacks online.
 Flaticon, IconFinder, and Freepik are popular icon destinations with free downloads (with the condition of giving their designer credit) and paid premium stacks.
-Although this is a simpler method, you may end up with a limited icon catalogue, not customized to your needs.
+Although this is a simpler method, you may end up with a limited icon catalog, not customized to your needs.
 Unless you have your own library of custom icons, in the future your designers will have to imitate someone else’s style, which isn’t a morale booster.

 A much more creative albeit time-consuming approach is to clearly spell out recommendations for icon creation.
 There, you must include: